-The term laser marking is a generic description used to describe the broad range of surface changes (“the mark”) that can be achieved when the laser energy is applied to the very extensive range of materials used in industry today.
+The term laser marking explained in a generic description is used to describe the broad range of surface changes (“the mark”) that can be achieved when the laser energy is applied to the very extensive range of materials used in industry today.
 The laser process generates visual contrast between the processed element and the background.

 In the following paragraphs we will explain when, where and how these occur and how you select the best combination for your material requirements.

 Surface changes such melting, ablation, foaming, molecular, chemical and colour can occur depending on material selection and laser source used.
 The process of laser marking relies on the material absorbing laser light, rather than a mechanical type impact, and converting it into thermal energy.
 This provides many benefits but is also the reason why so many variations of mark types can be achieved.

 In the case of metals the two traditional process results are fairly straight forward.
 Heating the surface until it reaches vaporisation temperature results in an engraved mark, sometimes referred to as ablation.
 The depth to which the engraving occurs is dependent on material and parameters used (power, speed and pulse rate).
 The second method is referred to as Annealing or CW marking.
 With this process the material never gets to vaporisation temperature so no material is removed.
 Instead the heating effect causes an oxidation process beneath the material surface creating a permanent dark mark which effectively has depth and so becomes permanent rather than a surface mark.
 In both cases the process is very fast (energy density) and localised (spot size) so very little, or no, damage is caused to the materials away from the mark area.